Being a DBA Guru

 Fix It: Buy your sweeteners close to the source.
 Farmer’s markets allow you to buy maple syrup and honey directly from producers who can vouch for their products.
 And when that’s not an option, buy organic.
 Food Safety News found that organic honeys tested all contained high pollen counts (the mark of a high-quality product).

 Fix It: Stick with whole spices that you grind yourself, Lipp says, which allows you to ID any foreign material.
 As for saffron, you can try finding DOP-certified Spanish saffron, which is the most commonly available form sold in the U.S. It can sell for as much as $25 or more for 1/3 ounce, so if a price seems too good to be true, what’s being sold probably isn’t actual saffron.
+Those shopping in their local supermarket may be suspicious of these goods and choose to purchase the real deal, even if there’s somewhat of a price hike.
+To counteract the increased costliness, a shopper could use something like a walmart promo code in order to make a saving on products and grab themselves a bargain without having to opt for cheaper and sometimes worse alternatives.

 Fix It: As with spices, buy your coffee in whole-bean form, or buy whole beans and have them ground at the store or cafe.
 It’s harder to include adulterants when a kernel of corn or an acorn looks so drastically different from a coffee bean.